 The data cited here come from Hub’s online survey conducted among 1,606 U.S. consumers with broadband, age 16-74, who watch at least one hour of TV per week.
 The data were collected in February.

 Simply branding a show or movie as an “original” boosts interest in viewing, especially among young consumers.
-About 70% of 16-34-year old respondents say the term “original” makes them more interested in watching a show or movie than they otherwise would be—including 25% who say that term alone makes them “a lot more interested”.
-Older consumers are a bit less likely to be won over by the term “original” alone, but 53% of 35+ viewers still say the term boosts their interest.
+About 70% of 16-34-year old respondents say the term “original” makes them more interested in watching a show or movie than they otherwise would be — including 25% who say that term alone makes them “a lot more interested.”
+Older consumers are a bit less likely to be won over by the term “original” alone, but 53% of 35-and-older viewers still say the term boosts their interest.

 Hub said Netflix is well-represented among the 10 titles most likely to have driven subscription, but so is Disney+ and HBO Max.